ellakoa/postcard-poem/content/posts/twilights-evening-veil.md

 author: Caroline Whitehouse
 date: 2023-10-15T07:00:00.000Z
 ---
 We have often visited the Norfolk Broads in March and September when sunrises and sunsets happen at more sociable hours, as does twilight, whether it be morning twilight or evening twilight.
 The in-between, neither night nor day.
-In this magical time, the vast Norfolk skies and corresponding reflections morph in the most spectacular way and can literally take your breath away.
+During this magical light, the vast Norfolk skies and corresponding reflections morph most spectacularly and can take your breath away.